jordanhendricks/siwomen/content/posts/on-siwomen.md

-of the time, particularly ones about fitness or health, _SI for Women_ glorified women for their athletic achievements, repeatedly highlighted the importance of eating enough food to fuel yourself for sports and health, and treated women’s sports the way men's sports has always been treated.
+of the time, particularly ones about fitness or health, _SI for Women_ glorified women for their athletic achievements, repeatedly highlighted the importance of eating enough food to fuel yourself for sports and health, and treated women’s sports seriously in a way that men's sports has always been treated.
 I also stumbled upon an almost poetic discovery: Even though I only recall learning about the somewhat obscure sport of olympic weightlifting a few years ago, _SI for Women_ had been covering it all along.
 Multiple issues feature a young [Cheryl